12 Best Characters in Christopher Nolan Movies, Ranked

 1. The Joker – The Dark Knight (2008)

 This might not seem surprising at all.
 I mean, who else could it have been!
 Nolan’s (and Ledger’s) interpretation of The Joker revolutionized the entire superhero genre.
 You will never ever witness a villain like him, and we as a viewer absolutely “enjoy” every moment he is onscreen.
 Being the clown face of insanity, his mad desire to destroy the city is as fascinating as it is menacing.
-The Joker is the most apt villain for the Dark Knight and he is in many ways much tougher than Batman, mentally.
+The Joker is the most apt villain for the Dark Knight, and he is mentally much tougher than Batman.
 With this character, which can be interpreted in different ways, philosophically and in many other forms, Nolan thrashed the stereotypes of a superhero movie.
 Several superhero villains might come and go, but none of them would be as threatening, charismatic and entertaining as Heath Ledger‘s Joker.

 Read More: Best Christopher Nolan Movies